MalikMAlna/add_subs/README.md

 # Add Subs

-Translates and/or transcribes video audio to English and adds subtitles to said video using the Whisper API and moviepy.
+Simple script that translates and/or transcribes video audio to English and adds subtitles to said video using the Whisper API and MoviePy.

 ## Set Up

 _Please note: I've only set this up on a Linux terminal with Python 3.8+.
-So these instructions might not be entirely right if you're using a non Unix-based operating system (AKA Windows.
+So these instructions might not be entirely right if you're using a non-Unix-based operating system (AKA Windows.
 MacOS should be fine)._

 ### Virtual Environment
 ```